James Henry Deese: Early life

-James Henry Deese was born on September 23, 1914, in Graceville, Florida, of Lumbee Indian parentage and among the Scott Town Indian Community, to William Lawrence Deese and Maria Isabella Hand of North Carolina.
+James Henry Deese was born on September 23, 1914, in Graceville, Florida to William Lawrence Deese and Maria Isabella Hand of North Carolina.
 Deese was cousin of American psychologist and academic James Deese.
 Deese attended Palmer Academy in DeFuniak Springs, Florida from 1920 to 1930.
 He attended Georgia Institute of Technology and the U.S. Naval Academy from 1931 to 1935, where he studied Electrical and Civil Engineering.
 He began work with the U.S. Government in 1935 with the Works Progress Administration as Project Information Specialist.
 In 1936 he joined Carrier Corporation as field project engineer installing first air conditioning in the U.S. Capital and the Federal Reserve Buildings.
 While in this capacity, he was contributing author of Carrier's First "Handbook of Modern Air Conditioning, Heating and Ventilation".

 In 1941, he transferred to Mobile, Alabama where he served as Construction Quartermaster at Brookley Field.
 After the outbreak of World War II, he was assigned on emergency basis to execute the overall design of Warner Robins AFB in Macon, Georgia.
 In late 1944, he transferred to Engine Research and Development Laboratories at Fort Belvoir, Virginia where he was Chief of Internal Combustion Engine Laboratory.
 He directed such developments as Free Stem Roto-Valves, Pressurizing Burners, and built and tested one of the first Aero Thermodynamic Jets (athoyds) in the United States.
 From 1949 to 1950, he was Chief of Building Utilities Research at Fort Belvoir, where he contributed to development of Prefabricated Arctic Structures and Facilities.